 That’s why an investment from Homebrew is about more than just our capital.
 We bring to bear our operational expertise, a focused group of hands-on entrepreneur advisors and a large, supportive community.
-We commit the time to help you move faster and scale bigger – whether it’s identifying and recruit top talent, getting on a whiteboard to collaboratively solve what’s bugging you, or connecting you with a subject matter expert for the 30 minute conversation that saves two weeks of swirl.
-We also offer office space in the SOMA neighborhood of San Francisco for your small team to work alongside us and other Homebrew companies.
+We commit the time to help you move faster and scale bigger – whether it’s identifying and recruiting top talent, getting on a whiteboard to collaboratively solve what’s bugging you, or connecting you with a subject matter expert for the 30-minute conversation that saves two weeks of swirl.
+We seek to be early or contrarian in our investing strategy and want to be led into the future by entrepreneurs and their vision.

 Before Homebrew, I led consumer product management at YouTube, starting when it was acquired by Google.
 I originally joined Google in 2003, managing product and sales efforts for AdSense, Google‘s contextual advertising business.
 My first job in Silicon Valley was as the founding product and marketing guy at Linden Lab.
 Before graduate school, I was a management consultant and also spent a year at Late Night with Conan O‘ Brien.
 My parents are proud of my BA in History from Vassar and MBA from Stanford University.

 Beth ScheerHead of Talent

 Preceding Homebrew, I spent 5+ years at Salesforce leading executive search, sales leadership, and sales growth/professional services recruiting teams.
 I joined Google in 2003 to build out the AdSense team and then spent 6 years hiring for business operations, corporate communications, corporate development, and various engineering teams, including new graduate PhDs.
 I am a proud graduate of The Colorado College with a BS in Psychology.

 Charo GioiaDirector of Operations